UpGado/upgado.github.io/_posts/2020-04-16-minesweeper.md

 ## First, let's make a Minesweeper game

 Implementing a Minesweeper game is fairly simple.
 My implementation uses a few arrays, simple logic, and a Pandas dataframe to make it look nice.
-Give it a shot right below here!
+You can give it a shot right below here!

+[insert]

 Source code can be found here